ridwaanhall/applied-machine-learning/recomendation-system/README.md

 ## Collaborative Filtering

 The evaluation metric used in this project is Root Mean Squared Error (RMSE).
 RMSE is calculated as the square root of the average of the squared differences between the predicted values and the actual values.
-The formula for RMSE is:
+The formula for RMSE is[6]:

 $$RMSE = \sqrt{\frac{\sum_{i=1}^n{(y_i - \hat{y_i})}^2}{N}}$$